Historical Articles about

 Those interviewed expressed a belief that the merger has resulted in a strong caring congregation.
 Members of the congregation are welcoming and readily help others in need through prayer, contributions and service to those both near and far.
 It was expressed that the Lord led the merger and the positive growth and strength of the church that resulted.

-Current active members who were members of the churches at the time of the merger:
+Current (as of the time this was written) active members who were members of the churches at the time of the merger:

 Sam & Dixie Anderson